mojaloop/mojaloop-specification/API Definition v1.0.md

 ## 4. Interledger Protocol

-The current version of the API includes basic support for the Interledger Protocol (ILP), by defining a concrete implementation of the Interledger Payment Request protocol<sup>24</sup> in [API Resource **/quotes**,](#page90) Section [6.5,]() and [API Resource **/transfers**,]() Section [6.7.]()
+The current version of the API includes basic support for the Interledger Protocol (ILP), by defining a concrete implementation of the Interledger Payment Request protocol<sup>24</sup> in [API Resource **/quotes**,]() Section [6.5,]() and [API Resource **/transfers**,]() Section [6.7.]()

 ### 4.1 More Information

 This document contains ILP information that is relevant to the API.
-For more information about the ILP protocol, see the Interledger project website25, the Interledger Whitepaper26, and the Interledger architecture specification27.
+For more information about the ILP protocol, see the Interledger project website<sup>25</sup>, the Interledger Whitepaper<sup>26</sup>, and the Interledger architecture specification<sup>27</sup>.

 ### 4.2 Introduction to Interledger

 ILP is a standard for internetworking payment networks.
 In the same way that the Internet Protocol (IP) establishes a set of basic standards for the transmission and addressing of data packets between different data networks, ILP establishes a set of basic standards for the addressing of financial transactions and transfer of value between accounts on different payment networks.

 ILP is not a scheme.
 It is a set of standards that, if implemented by multiple payment schemes, will allow those schemes to be interoperable.
 Therefore, implementing ILP involves adapting an existing scheme to conform to those standards.
-Conformance means ensuring that transfers between accounts within the scheme are done in two phases (*reserve* and *commit*) and defining a mapping between the accounts in the scheme and the global ILP Addressing scheme.
+Conformance means ensuring that transfers between accounts within the scheme are done in two phases (_reserve_ and _commit_) and defining a mapping between the accounts in the scheme and the global ILP Addressing scheme.
 This can be done by modifying the scheme itself, or by the entities that provide ILP-conformant access to the scheme using scheme adaptors.

 The basic prerequisites for an ILP payment are the Payee ILP address (see Section [4.3)](#43-ilp-addressing) and the condition (see Section